Letter (alphabet): History

 The Roman Empire further developed and refined the Latin alphabet, beginning around 500 BCE.
 During the fifth and sixth centuries, the development of lowercase letters began to emerge in Roman writing.
-At this point, paragraphs, uppercase and lowercase letters, and the concept of sentences and clauses still haven't emerged, these final bits of development emerged in the late 7th and early 8th centuries.
+At this point, paragraphs, uppercase and lowercase letters, and the concept of sentences and clauses still had not emerged; these final bits of development emerged in the late 7th and early 8th centuries.